Voluntary Agricultural Districts

 Do you own farmland in Sampson County and want to preserve its agricultural heritage for future generations?
 Consider enrolling in the Sampson County Voluntary Agricultural District (VAD) Program.
 The VAD program is designed for landowners interested in farmland preservation as a voluntary means to identify the property as agricultural land that is used for farming or forestry.
 Interested landowners may fill out the Membership Application for enrollment.
 The program is coordinated by N.C.
-Cooperative Extension, in partnership with a seven member Agricultural Board of landowners across five agricultural districts, as well as four ex-officio members from the Sampson County Register of Deeds, Tax Administration, and Soil & Water Conservation District.
+Cooperative Extension, in partnership with a seven member Agricultural Board of landowners across five agricultural districts, as well as four ex-officio members from the Sampson County Register of Deeds, Tax Administration, Cooperative Extension, and Soil & Water Conservation Services.

 What are the benefits of joining this Farmland Preservation Program?